nicholasb4711/TrelloScraper/README.md

 # Trello Scraper

-A Python-based tool to scrape Trello boards and analyze card data.
-This tool allows you to:
+A Python automation tool that extracts and analyzes your Trello cards to generate professional documentation.
+This tool is particularly useful for:
+- Documenting your work history from Trello boards
+- Generating detailed reports of completed tasks
+- Creating resume-friendly bullet points using AI
+- Tracking project progress and achievements

+## Features

-- Login to Trello
+- **Automated Login**: Securely connects to your Trello account
-- Get all cards for a specific member of a board
+- **Board Selection**: Finds and accesses boards by name
+- **Card Extraction**: Pulls all cards assigned to you, including:
+  - Card descriptions
+  - Completed checklist items
+  - Labels and categories
+  - Due dates
+  - URLs for reference
-- Export card data to a readable format
+- **Smart Formatting**: Organizes cards into a readable format
-- Generate resume-friendly bullet points using GPT (optional)
+- **AI Resume Generation**: Optional GPT-powered feature that converts your Trello cards into professional resume bullet points

 ## Requirements